contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ![](/assets/images/eleventy-starter-11.png)

 Next you have to choose the site from your GitHub repository that you wish to manage through Forestry.
-If you've been following these instructions you should see your repository setup under GitHub step 2 on this screen.
+If you've been following these instructions you should see the repository you setup under GitHub step 2 on this screen:

 ![](/assets/images/eleventy-starter-12.png)

 It should default to the master branch.
+If not, then choose the master branch as above.
 Click Next.

 Forestry will import your site into it's system and ask you to complete the setup process.
 Since the setup for Forestry is already included in the starter kit, simple click on "Mark as done" on the remaining steps in the process: